Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 #### The Android Dumps method
 Android Dumps is a great resource for finding props for different devices.
-[Check it out on GitLab](https://dumps.tadiphone.dev/dumps).
+[Check it out here](https://dumps.tadiphone.dev/dumps).

 #### The firmware.mobi method